sysrepo/sysrepo/INSTALL.md

 ```
 See [examples directory](examples/) for more usage examples.

-#### Starting sysrepo Daemon
+#### Starting sysrepo daemon
 Sysrepo deamon provides the functionality of the datastore on the system and should normally be automatically started by system startup.
 However, auto-start is not configured by cmake install operation and you need to configure it yourself, accroding to the guidelines of your system.

-Sysrepo deamon can be started by following command:
+Sysrepo deamon can be started by executing following command:
 ```
 sysrepod
 ```